-Demonstrating every virtual classroom software feature can often be a misuse of training time.
-Tailor the software demonstration to the students' level of experience and focus on the features to be used during the training event.
+Demonstrating the use of the virtual classroom software can often be a misuse of training time if talking about every feature and its employment.
+Tailor the discussion regarding the software to students' level of experience and focus on the features to be used during the training event.

-Consider the appropriateness of open-ended vs. close-ended questions and plan how much time to spend on Q&A. If responses are drawing out too long or are getting off track, try to summarize the point the student is trying to make and move on with the agenda.
+Consider the appropriateness of open vs. close-ended questions and plan how much time to spend on Q&A. If responses are drawing out too long or are getting off track, try to summarize the point the student is trying to make and move on with the agenda.
 If everyone's response to a question is needed, use a polling method rather than an open-ended question that is up for discussion.